cyberphone/ctap2-sign/README.md

   }
 }
 ```
-That is, `clientDataJSON` and associated JSON parsing is _eliminated_.
+That is, the WebAuthn `clientDataJSON` element and associated JSON parsing is _eliminated_.

 Although the solution above uses an *enveloped* signature scheme that depends on the
 *deterministic mode* of CBOR, nothing prevents you from modifying JOSE